 Following a 20 year career in the banking sector, Kelly now helps organisations grow and prosper as a Business Consultant.
 With a particular interest in the community services sector, Kelly is currently Respite Coordinator for Co-Operative Respite Limited.

-Sharon Sykes - Committee
+Sharon Sykes - Vice Chair

 Dr Sharon Sykes is a General Practitioner with a special interest in Women’s Health.
 She has lived in Port Macquarie since 2007 having previously served 19 years in the Royal Australian Air Force.